When the next energy shock isn’t a surprise: prices, policy and instability

 Read More

-As media organisations change their business models, companies who want to communicate digitally need to move their audiences from followers to subscribers.
+As media organisations change their business models, companies who communicate digitally need to move their audiences from followers to subscribers.

 Read More

 Google search is heading to a model of interpretation rather than links.
-This will pose big move for companies and their content in a new age for the battle for visibility.
+This will pose big issues for companies and their content in a new age in the battle for visibility.

 Read More

-The key takeaways from a difficult night for the Tories and a good, though not perfect, night for Labour.
-But the real story might lie in the by election.
+The key takeaways from a difficult night for the Tories and a good, if not perfect, night for Labour.
+But the real story might lie in the by-election.

 Read More

-Raising money as a biotech startup can look daunting in the current environment, but what matters to investors is the story you can tell, and the evidence behind it.
+Raising money as a biotech startup can look daunting in the current environment, but what matters to investors is the story you can tell, and the evidence for it.

 Read More

-After the chaos of last year in Birmingham which heralded the end for Liz Truss, there was an air of trepidation ahead of Conservative Conference in Manchester.
+After the chaos in Birmingham last year which heralded the end for Liz Truss, there was an air of trepidation ahead of the Conservative Conference in Manchester.

 Read More